Welcome to upper primary at Richmond Primary School.

 What academic changes can you expect in years 5-6?

 Our upper primary school students will develop organisational skills such as using a diary and a school timetable.
 They will have more specialist teachers and will need to organise their work, arrive for each class with everything they need and break long term tasks into manageable tasks with an assignment plan.
 It is important that students begin to take responsibility for their own organisation rather than relying on teachers/parents to complete these tasks for them.

 Reflection & goal setting

 Our upper primary students will be asked to reflect upon their own learning, identify points of need and be encouraged to seek support or advice when needed.
 Feedback should be viewed as an opportunity for students to reflect upon their learning.

 Upper primary students will begin to develop homework habits such as using their diary, creating a homework space at home, completing long term tasks in manageable chunks, managing commitments and communicating with their teacher in times of need.
 Upper primary homework will be purposeful and directly linked to curriculum.
-The degree of homework may vary depending on the amount of classroom based work that is not completed.
-Assignment will be posted on the classroom ‘connect website’ for parents and students to refer to.
+Any required assignment will be posted on Connect.

 Developing skills to be a lifelong learner

 Metacognition (the ability to reflect about your own learning) is an important process that empowers students to take more control of their own learning.
 Ultimately, as a lifelong learner, we develop the ability to formulate questions about the world around us, gather information from a variety of reliable sources, synthesise this information and develop our own understanding.
 Lifelong learners are also able to identify methods that best help them to achieve this.
 In the upper primary we will be helping students to develop the skills about how they can ‘learn how to learn’ and which techniques work best for them.

 The specific programs implemented in years 5-6 at Richmond PS to support these developments include: